dart-lang/language/resources/type-system/inference.md

 equal to their first argument (in the case of a short-cut) or their second argument (in the case of no short-cut).
-Since the static type of `m_1` and `m_2` are guaranteed to be a subtype of `bool`, it follows that the the logical boolean expression will evaluate to an instance of `bool`, so soundness is satisfied._
+Since the static type of `m_1` and `m_2` are guaranteed to be a subtype of `bool`, it follows that the the logical boolean expression will evaluate to an instance satisfying type `bool`, so soundness is satisfied._

 ### Await expressions